 Usually portrayed as bald with long whiskers, he is said to be an incarnation of the Southern Polestar.
 In many depictions, Fukurokuju has an abnormally high forehead.
 Jurōjin walks with a staff and a fan.
 He is depicted as an old man of slight stature, and by tradition, less than 3 shaku.
 He is depicted with a long white beard and often a very tall, bald head.
 He has a scroll tied to his staff, on which is written the lifespan of all living things ., The sacred book tied to his staff either contains the lifespan of every person on earth or a magical scripture.
 The scroll is sometimes identified as a Buddhist sutra.
 He is accompanied by a crane and a turtle, which are considered to be symbols of longevity.
 He is also sometimes accompanied by a black deer, ancient legends say a deer turns black if it is over 2000 years old.

 In Japan, Bishamonten is thought of as an armor-clad god of war or warriors and a punisher of evildoers.
-Bishamon is portrayed holding a spear in one hand and a small pagoda, on the other hand, the latter symbolizing the divine treasure house, whose contents he both guards and gives away.
+Bishamon is portrayed holding a spear in one hand and a small pagoda.
+On the other hand, the latter symbolizes the divine treasure house, whose contents he both guards and gives away.
 Bishamon is also called Tamonten “listening to many teachings” because he is seen as the guardian of the places where the Buddha preaches.
 He is believed to live halfway down Mount Sumeru.
 He is also associated with Hachiman.

 Benzaiten is a Japanese Buddhist goddess, who originated from the Hindu goddess Saraswati.